website logo

 You can configure backups for your app databases following this guide: Backup Overview.

-Finally, you can see the backup data blocks stored in the Storj DCS bucket.
+Finally, you can see the backup data blocks stored in the Storj bucket.
 You can even use the local tardigrade-gateway with command s3 command line tools:

 Conclusion